Account Management

 Confirm the gas-token choice if needed.

-Press Shield; those assets disappear from the Proxy and re-enter your Main account.
+Press Shield; those assets move from the Public and re-enter your Private account.

 Common patterns